knqti/pokemon-trivia/README.md

-# python-project-template
+# pokemon-trivia

-A template for Python projects.
+Who's that Pokemon?